ibm-cloud-docs/openshift/openshift_routes.md

     {: screen}

 6. To have an external endpoint for your private router, you must register your private router service's external IP address with a custom domain.
     1. Create a custom domain.
-To register your custom domain, work with your Domain Name Service (DNS) provider or [{{site.data.keyword.cloud_notm}} DNS](/docs/dns?topic=dns-getting-started).
-        If you want to use the same subdomain for multiple services in your cluster, you can register a wildcard subdomain, such as `*.example.com`.
+To register your custom domain, work with your Domain Name Service (DNS) provider or [{{site.data.keyword.cloud_notm}} DNS](/docs/dns?topic=dns-getting-started).<p class="tip">If you want to use the same subdomain for multiple services in your cluster, you can register a wildcard subdomain, such as `*.example.com`.</p>
-        {: tip}
     2. Map your custom domain to the private router service's external IP address by adding the IP address as an A record.

 7. Update the project where your app and private router are deployed to use the private router instead of the default public router.